SAP Articles

 Category Details

-Deployment Model Fully cloud-native, but also supports private cloud or on-premise deployments if needed.
+Deployment Model Fully cloud-native.
+It also supports private cloud or on-premise deployments if needed.
 You can run it on AWS, Azure, or your own servers.
-It’s one of the more flexible options in that regard — even if cloud is the default recommendation.
+It is one of the more flexible options in that regard, even though cloud is the default recommendation.

 Ideal Company Size & Type Midsize manufacturers looking for a modern cloud ERP without breaking the bank.
 Works especially well for mixed-mode and make-to-stock operations.
 Startups transitioning from QuickBooks or legacy ERPs tend to favor it for the balance between control and cost.